• Skip to primary navigation

 • Bell peppers: Any color is fine.
 Look for peppers that are comparable in size.

-• Black beans: You’ll need a can of beans, rinsed and drained.
+• Black beans: You’ll need one can of beans, rinsed and drained.
+Pinto beans work well in this recipe, too.

 • Sweet corn: If you can get fresh, that’s perfect!
-Canned or frozen works well, too.
+Canned or frozen corn works well, too.

 • Grape tomatoes: Larger tomatoes are fine, too; just dice them.
 Actually, a can of diced tomatoes will work.
 You’ll want to drain those slightly.

-• Shredded cooked chicken: Any type of chicken will work if you have some in your freezer or leftover.
+• Shredded cooked chicken: Any type of chicken will work if you have some in your freezer or leftover chicken.
 Rotisserie chicken or even canned chicken is okay.
 Taco meat is good, too, or no meat at all.

 • Freshly chopped cilantro: Parsley is a good substitute if you don’t care for cilantro.